practicalli/clojure/data-structures/naming.md

 You could therefore give the impression of mutable state by applying a function to data structure and redefining the original name to point to the resulting data structure.

-> **Hint** In practice, the ability to redifine functions and data structures live helps you develop your application quickly in the REPL.
+> **Hint** In practice, the ability to redefine functions and data structures live helps you develop your application quickly in the REPL.

 > In production you typical do not redefine functions or data structures in a live running application.
 That could be part of a new release of your application though.